ipf-dev/ipf-homepage-new/README.md

 ### `npm run deploy`

-Builds the app and deploys to gh-pages branch.
+Builds the app and deploys to master branch.

 **Before deployment, do the following**

 1. Update siteUrl in gatsby-config.js.
 This is the cname.
 2. Update og:url and og:image in pages/index.tsx to match the cname.
+3. Go to GitHub Pages in repository settings.
+Make sure source branch is set to master branch.
+Update custom domain to match cname.

 ## Folder Structure